November 9, 2020

-With the help of automated appointment scheduling software, the online scheduling features help streamlines the scheduling process to a greater extent.
-The manual administrative tasks such as appointment reminders through text, call, and mail, rescheduling of canceled appointments can be automated easily.
+With the help of automated appointment scheduling software, the online scheduling features help streamline the scheduling process to a greater extent.
+The manual administrative tasks such as appointment reminders through text, call, and mail, and rescheduling of canceled appointments can be automated easily.

 2. Patient Enrolment:

 Patient information is the core data of the healthcare industry.
 But the main thing is what the patient health data must include and what should be omitted.
-For example, the basic information of a patient such as a patient name, date of birth, and address are very important so are the diagnosis, allergies, and medical history.
-The contact information such as patient emergency contact, family doctor, the insurance provider may be captured elsewhere under specific heads.
+For example, the basic information of a patient such as a patient’s name, date of birth, and address are very important as are the diagnosis, allergies, and medical history.
+The contact information such as patient emergency contact, family doctor, and the insurance provider may be captured elsewhere under specific heads.

 3. Eligibility Verification: